5 Tips To Find The Best Catalytic Converter Buyer

 In the online world, it’s straightforward to “find the best buyer” for catalytic converters, but it’s essential to qualify the company you are looking to work with.
 There are few things to ask when looking at a brand:

 - Where are they located? – Find out where you will be shipping (if applicable) the cats, i.e., United States or Internationally.
 Or, if they are a local scrap yard, make sure they are a real business location and not someone’s house.

 - Do they have reviews online? – Check Google and/or Facebook for feedback from customers for legitimacy.
-Also, note when those reviews were posted if they are recent or not.
+Also, note when those reviews were posted and if they are recent.

-- Are they clear on what to expect? – Make sure the website or Facebook page clearly states how they go through the process of pricing, receiving, and paying.
+- Are they clear on what to expect? – Make sure the website or Facebook page clearly states how they go through the pricing, receiving, and paying process.

 - Location: Rockaway Recycling, in Rockaway, NJ – We have been in business since 1977 and can be seen here online.

 - Reviews: You can read our 1,000+ Google reviews online here.
-Also, we are registers with BBB (Better Business Bureau), and you can see our profile here.
+Also, we are registered with BBB (Better Business Bureau), and you can see our profile here.

 - Steps for Shipping: Our team has our steps to process your cats and pay for every process.
 Once you get a quote from us, you get further details.

 How Do They Pay?

 Making sure to have a clear idea of the payment options is good.
 Do they pay you before or after they receive the material?
 Are they paying for shipping?
 Please make sure you check for payment options and protection.
 There are many people catalytic converter buying space that we have heard whispers of not sharing this information and taking longer than expected for payments, and in rare occasions not paying at all.